This policy outlines the procedure followed by the Queensland Academies in relation to the enrolment of students at:

 The application process is designed to be undertaken by students in Queensland in their junior secondary years of school (or age or education program equivalent) for entry at the commencement of Term 1 of Year 10.

-Students who are currently enrolled in or have completed Year 10 (or equivalent) are also eligible to apply, but must complete the full three year program, or seek consideration for mid-course entry.
+Students who are currently enrolled in or have completed Year 10 (or equivalent) are also eligible to apply, but must complete the full 3 year program, or seek consideration for mid-course entry.

 Consideration may be given to students seeking mid-course entry to an Academy from another school where:

-In each case above the individual case will be considered by the Principal, taking into consideration:
+In each case above the individual case will be considered by the Principal, taking into consideration the following:

-- The academic program being studied prior to application and alignment of this program with the rigour of Academy programs at this course entry point
+- Academic program being studied prior to application and alignment of this program with the rigour of Academy programs at this course entry point

-- The suitability of the student against the Queensland Academies selection criteria and the enrolment eligibility plan
+- Suitability of the student against the Queensland Academies selection criteria and the enrolment eligibility plan

 Mid-course entry cannot be sought where an applicant has previously unsuccessfully applied for entry in that year.

-A student can submit one application only to Queensland Academies in a given year.
+A student can submit 1 application only to Queensland Academies in a given year.
 When a student applies to a Queensland Academies campus, they are making a commitment to that campus.